adambiser/imf-creator/README.md

 ### Prerequisites

-You need Python 2.7 to run this.
+You need Python 3.7 to run this.

 ### Installing

 Clone or download this repository.

 #### Windows
-There are no additional requirements.
+pip install watchdog

 #### Dependencies on Linux
 On Linux you will need to install some of dependencies to be able run this